 - It is clear from this report and the accompanying research papers that pain research is in its infancy.
 For example, few studies examine the impact of pain on sleep which is a major issue for people with chronic pain.
 We need more community research looking at what pain interventions work and what can be left behind.

 - The report does highlight medications like amitrytpyline, duloxetine and antidepressants, like fluoxetine, that can help pain.
 Often I think that they ‘work’ by sedation to improve sleep but can help nerve pain.
 I think that we will see more prescribing of these because, like Old Mother Hubbard, the cupboard is bare of medicines that can be used in chronic pain.

 - Many patients who have been on opiates for many years will be worried about their tramadol or other opiate or pregabalin prescriptions because the latest evidence is that their medications are no longer indicated for their conditions.
 Clinical Commissioning Groups and local GP practices will want to target patients where these medications can be stopped.
 I think that this is a good thing but it need to be managed with care, and it would be helpful to have more of the services that work in place as alternatives too medication.
-It is often that I and a patient decide to stop a medication that they have been on for years and there pain is no different off the medication but they have more energy because they are not sleepy due to medicines.
+It is often that I and a patient decide to stop a medication that they have been on for years; their pain is no different off the medication, but they have more energy because they are not sleepy due to medication.

 - I don’t think that the new guidance will affect prescribing for cancer patients and those with neurological syndromes.
 But it will impact on a huge group of patients with chronic back pain.
 The emphasis will be even more so on promoting activity, pain programmes and mental health interventions and not prescribing which will become severely limited.

-- I think that the NICE guidelines will also impact on ‘acute’ prescribing for pain of any cause, apart from cancer, because GPs will be even more cautious of prescribing opiates and keen to promote non drug treatments.
+- I think that the NICE chronic pain guidelines will also impact on ‘acute’ prescribing for pain of any cause, apart from cancer, because GPs will be even more cautious about prescribing opiates and keen to promote non drug treatments.